 Master of Global Human Development

-With one billion people living in extreme poverty, the world needs solutions.
+With one billion people living in extreme poverty, prepare to be part of the solution.

 Deadlines